 The culmination of performance learning for students in the Department of Chemistry is presentation of their research to an external audience.
-Two chemistry majors graduated in December 2014, and eight chemistry majors graduated this May.
-Three of the ten students presented their research at the 2015 national convention of Sigma Zeta National Science and Mathematics Honor Society, and one of these students won a 2014-2015 Sigma Zeta research grant for her work.
-Two of the students also presented their research at the 249th national meeting of the American Chemical Society.
-Another student presented his research at the annual meeting of the Illinois State Academy of Science.
-Eight students presented their research at the 2015 Millikin University Undergraduate Research Poster Symposium, and four of them received awards for their posters, including the overall first place award, two second place awards, and a third place award.
-In addition, a senior physics major, more than 50% of whose research was in chemistry, presented at both the Sigma Zeta national convention and the Millikin poster symposium, where she won a first place award.
+Eight chemistry majors graduated this May.
+Two students presented their research at the Butler University Undergraduate Research Conference.
+One student presented her research at the Sigma Zeta National Science and Mathematics Honors Society Annual Conference.
+Seven students presented their research at the 2017 Millikin University Undergraduate Research Poster Symposium, and four of them received awards for their posters, including three second place awards and a third place award.
+In addition, one senior biology major/chemistry minor presented his chemistry research at the 2017 Sigma Zeta National Convention.
+He earned a best overall poster award.